Below you will find pages that utilize the taxonomy term “Prometheus”

 Kubernetes Operators

 Ackal uses a Kubernetes Operator to orchestrate the lifecycle of its health checks.
-Ackal’s Operator is written in Go using kubebuilder.
+Ackal’s Operator is written in Go using kubebuilder

 Yesterday, my interest was piqued by a MetalBear blog post Writing a Kubernetes Operator [in Rust].
-I spent some time reimplementing one of Ackal’s CRDs (Check) using kube-rs and not only refreshed my Rust knowledge but learned a bunch more about Kubernetes and Operators.
+I spent some time reimplementing one of Ackal’s CRDs (Check

-While rummaging around the Kubernetes documentation, I discovered flant’s Shell-operator and spent some time today exploring its potential.
+While rummaging around the Kubernetes documentation, I discovered flant’s Shell-operator

 Authenticate PromLens to Google Managed Prometheus